fstark/kiosk-macplus/README.md

 # Games

-While the Mac was not a "classic" gaming machine, mainly due to its black and white output, no hardware accelerations and lack of joystick, there were quite a lot of games on the platform.
+While the Mac was not a "classic" gaming machine, mainly due to its black and white output, no hardware acceleration and lack of joystick, there were quite a lot of games on the platform.

 ## Games